philipturner/swift-colab/Documentation/GoogleDriveIntegration.md

 TODO: Warn to not connect a Google Drive containing sensitive or important data.
 Your data could be deleted permanently.

+TODO: How to make a scratch Google Drive that caches build products between tutorials.

 UPDATE: You no longer need Python mode to mount a Google Drive.